awsdocs/amazon-ec2-user-guide/doc_source/putty.md

 The PuTTY Secure Copy client \(PSCP\) is a command line tool that you can use to transfer files between your Windows computer and your Linux instance\.
 If you prefer a graphical user interface \(GUI\), you can use an open source GUI tool named WinSCP\.
 For more information, see [Transferring files to your Linux instance using WinSCP](#Transfer_WinSCP)\.

 To use PSCP, you need the private key you generated in [Convert your private key using PuTTYgen](#putty-private-key)\.
-You also need the public DNS address of your Linux instance\.
+You also need the public DNS name of your Linux instance\.

 The following example transfers the file `Sample_file.txt` from the C:\\ drive on a Windows computer to the `ec2-user` home directory on an Amazon Linux instance: